 cf.Field.indices

-Field.indices(*mode, **kwargs)[source]
+Field.indices(*config, **kwargs)[source]

 Create indices that define a subspace of the field construct.